riscv-admin/Managed-Runtimes/requirements/barrier_assessment.md

 ## Type 1: GC state check
 In many cases, the first check in the barrier is a GC state check.
+This can be seen in CM or CC, read or write barriers.
 A write barrier for concurrent marking purpose (SATB-style) can look like:
 ```
 gc_state_check: